jquad-group/backstage-jquad/README.md

           <EmptyState
             title="No Tekton Dashboard available for this entity" missing="info"
-            description="You need to add the annotation 'tektonci: true' to your entity component if you want to enable the Tekton Pipelines for it."
+            description="You need to add the annotation 'tektonci/enabled: true' to your entity component if you want to enable the Tekton Pipelines for it."
           />
         </EntitySwitch.Case>